Leh-Ladakh Road Trip

 Warshi - Khalsar - Pangong Tso (Alt.
 12,000 - 13,860 ft.)

 The next day, we will be visiting the iconic Pangong Tso.
 Pangong lake is a bit far away from Warshi, so we need to start our journey as soon as possible.
 Because we need to reach Pangong lake before sunset.
 The starch of Pangong lake is very long.
 There are many tents stays available here for tourists.
-We will be spending our night in tent stays or homestays near Spangmik, Man, or Merak Village.
+We will be spending our nights in tent stays or homestays near Spangmik, Man, or Merak Village.

 Our Route: Warshi – Khalsar – Agham – Shyok – Durbak – Tangtse – Spangmik – Pangong lake.
 (Total distance 235 km)